Last Updated on

 “Although I’ve lived in many parts of Africa, Cape Town is where I was born and raised so it seems appropriate that I should take you there.
 Please, come with me to that beautiful city nestled in the curve of its famous mountain, and allow me to introduce you to the colourful Bo-Kaap area and to the Cape Malay people who live there.

-The Cape Malay Quarter, or ‘Bo-Kaap’ as it is known locally, sprawls along the slopes of Signal Hill and presents a scenario of enduring historic and cultural significance.
+The Cape Malay Quarter, or ‘Bo-Kaap’ as it is known locally, sprawls along the slopes of Signal Hill and presents a scenario of enduring historical and cultural significance.
 With their soft, caramel skins and wide smiles, the Cape Malay people are a prized and proud element of the South African culture.

 Cape Malay cuisine is a delicious fusion of Asian, European and African food genres.
 From clove laden denningvleis lamb to naartjie (tangerine) zest infused tameletjie cookies, Cape Malay cooking is seasoned with history, infused with culture and full of fine flavours.